Executive Training on Investment Arbitration for Government Officials

 How can I apply?

 To apply, please complete and submit our online application form (available here).
-The deadline for applying is March 1, 2017; applications will be evaluated on a rolling basis.
+Applications will be evaluated on a rolling basis.
 A limited number of scholarships may be available.

 Sessions will be taught by leading academics and practitioners and will be tailored to uniquely address issues relevant to governments.
 Past faculty have included: